 Ivette Alé is a queer, Latinx grassroots organizer and advocate leading abolitionist in California.
 Their history growing up in Southern California as an undocumented person and as the child of an incarcerated person, continues to inform their activism.
 As the Statewide Co-Coordinator for Californians United for a Responsible Budget and Campaign Coordinator for JusticeLA, Ivette led the coalition to historic victories, including ending LA County’s $3.5 billion jail expansion plan in 2019, the adoption of Los Angeles County's groundbreaking Alternatives to Incarceration roadmap and the passing of Measure J in 2020.

-As the Campaign Coordinator for JusticeLA, Ivette led the coalition to historic victories, including ending LA County’s $3.5 billion jail expansion plan in 2019 and the adoption of Los Angeles County's groundbreaking Alternatives to Incarceration roadmap in 2020.
-Ivette serves as an LA County Commissioner on the Gender Responsive Advisory Committee.
+They currently serve as Senior Policy Lead for Dignity and Power Now and Co-Founder of La Defensa.
+Ivette also serves as an LA County Commissioner on the Gender Responsive Advisory Committee and the Public Safety Realignment Team.
 Ivette is a graduate of the University of California, Berkeley with a BA in Political Science, a Women’s Policy Institute Fellow and a UCLA Law Fellow.